 The three-team deal sending Jeff Green to Memphis has been completed, adding another top Western Conference contender to the list of teams that have made upgrades.
 Grades for all the deals made by West teams can be viewed here.
 To remind you: The Rockets got Corey Brewer in a trade and signed Josh Smith; the Mavericks acquired Rajon Rondo; the Suns picked up Brandan Wright; and the Thunder added Dion Waiters.
 In the East, the Cavs have brought in Timofey Mozgov, Iman

 After last week’s loss in Atlanta, Memphis Grizzlies coach Dave Joerger – whose team has the fifth-best record in the NBA – lamented his roster’s shortcomings.
 “We have to get another playmaker on the floor,” Joerger said.
 “We’re going to have to start playing multiple point guards (at the same time).
 We’ve got to be able to get inside of defenses.”
 It doesn’t matter that the Grizzlies have been at or near the top of the league for most of the season.

-We are back with the 2013-14 edition of the Sheridan Hoops team-by-team season preview index.
-In August, we asked bloggers who cover the NBA to give us five things to watch for the teams they cover for the upcoming season.
+We are back with the 2014-15 edition of the Sheridan Hoops team-by-team season preview index.
+We’ve assembled a lineup of bloggers who regularly cover the NBA to give us five things to watch for regarding the teams they cover for the upcoming season.
 You can read them simply by clicking on the team logo or name below.
 You can also get caught up on each team’s payroll, draft picks and financial outlooks with our salary cap analysis index.
 [Read more…]